Tennessee Responsible Gambling Resources

 Gambling can be a fun hobby for many people, but it also carries its share of serious consequences.
 A player’s passion for gambling can easily evolve into an addiction when managed improperly.

-Problem gambling destroys the lives of many players and affects surrounding family and friends.
-Tennessee offers a variety of resources to assist with treatment, prevention and overall awareness of the problem.
+Problem gambling destroys the lives of many players and even affects surrounding family and friends.
+Fortunately, Tennessee offers a variety of recovery resources to assist with treatment, prevention and overall awareness.

 “There are many harsh lessons to be learned from gambling, but the harshest one of all is the difference between having fun and being smart.”

 -Hunter S. Thompson

 Problem Gambling Warning Signs

 Have you ever felt in over your head after placing a wager?

 Perhaps you’ve tried to right one lost bet by placing another.
 Then that loss turns into another loss, and then another.
 Maybe you’ve claimed some big wins along the way, but did you risk your livelihood to do so?

 Gambling addiction can happen to anyone.
 Unfortunately, one of the most difficult gambling practices to master is knowing when enough is enough.

 The key to a successful recovery lies in first recognizing the addiction, and then working to correct the issue before it spirals out of control.
 Two major signs of a gambling problem are when a person lies about their playing habits and when they wager more than they can afford to lose.